jamespohalloran/beyondTheBridge/content/_index.md

 subheading = "Here is a sentence about edmr therapy.
 Here is a sentence about edmr therapy.
 Here is a sentence about edmr therapy.
 Here is a sentence about edmr therapy.
 Here is a sentence about edmr therapy. " template = "feature-description"
 [[blocks]]
-template = "feature-description"
+heading = "Art Therapy"
+subheading = "Here is a sentence about art therapy.
+Here is a sentence about art therapy.
+Here is a sentence about art therapy.
+Here is a sentence about art therapy. " template = "feature-description"
 [[blocks]]
 template = "about-profiles"